arq¶

 The command will output the value of the health check if found;

-if the key was found and 1
+then exit 0 if the key was found and 1 if it was not.

 A health check value takes the following form: